Go to main content

 Structure the Employment Offer

-• Job title and collective agreement classification
+• Job title and collective bargaining classification

 • Gross annual compensation and any variable elements